AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXTypeDictionary/Item.md

 CAEXTypeDictionary.Item Property
 ================================
-AutomationML 2.1 APIGets or sets the data type associated with the specified key.
+Gets or sets the data type associated with the specified key.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)